JsurDev/Feedback360/README.md

 Run the project using IIS Express or your preferred server.

 Database 💾
-A backup of the database is included in the Database folder.
+A backup of the database is included in the Database file(Feedback360DataBase.sql).
 Passwords are encrypted using:
 UPDATE Usuario
 SET Password = ENCRYPTBYPASSPHRASE('quejas2025', '123*')